ishiyakazuo/CH551-4NES4SNES/README.md

 You're right!
 But I originally built my 4NES4SNES variant to support 12 buttons because I made my own "SNES" controllers (two 4021 shift registers cascaded), which allows me to access the additional 4 buttons.
 You can use actual SNES controllers with this version as well, but buttons 9-12 will never fire.
 (It's sort of the same as using NES controllers with it -- you'll only ever see 4 of the buttons fire, even though more than 4 show up to the OS.)

 # Current Status
 - It works!
-Tested on actual hardware as of 2020/02/09.
+SNES controller support tested on actual hardware as of 2020/02/09.
 - NOTE: If downloaded prior to 2020/02/16, there was an issue with Windows PCs detecting it properly.
 New version fixes this.
+- PlayStation support is untested and still under development.